binguimath/binguimath.github.io/readme.md

 Welcome to my homepage

 ## About me
-I'm now a Hill assistant professor (postdoc) at Department of Mathematics, Rutgers University-New Brunswick.
+I will joint Tsinghua University, Yau Mathematical Sciences Center as an assistant professor in Septermber 2021.
+Before that, I was a Hill assistant professor (postdoc) at Department of Mathematics, Rutgers University-New Brunswick (2018.9-2021.6).
 My postdoc mentor is Yi-Zhi Huang.
-I received my Ph.D degree at Vanderbilt University, advised by Vaughan Jones.
+I received my Ph.D degree at Vanderbilt University in 2018, advised by Vaughan Jones.

 My name in Chinese: 归斌/歸斌

 Email: binguimath(at)gmail(dot)com

-I am leaving Rutgers this summer.
+I am not affiliated to Rutgers now.
 Please do not contact me at my Rutgers email address.

 [Google Scholar](https://scholar.google.com/citations?user=J1eHXH0AAAAJ&hl=en)